krusynth/billhunt.dev/_posts/2022-11-28-weaving-the-web.md

 If you're using another static site generator, it should be easy enough to modify those scripts above.
 Also, a few folks have built [Wordpress FOAF plugins](https://mortenhf.dk/2004/07/foaf-output.phps) as well!

+Update 2022.11.30: I've updated the HTML template of the links page to support the [hCard 1.0 microformat](http://microformats.org/wiki/hcard) as well!
+{:.banner}

 ---

 I'm hoping to build more tools for exploring these sorts of connections in the near future to help with discoverability and to maintain these networks in an increasingly-decentralized world.
 A few ideas I'm tinkering with: